 Most importantly, Visual Basic might suddenly stop running.
 As a low priority process, VB6 support is not verified extensively in Windows updates.
 And that leads to the growth of VB6 security issues.

 In 2019 a BlueKeep vulnerability in Windows was found, and a patch was released.
 But that update broke the functionality necessary for VB to run.
 Windows recommended automatic updates for security reasons.
 However, they just made VB applications to stop responding with an “invalid procedure call error”.

 It took several days for MS to release an update to address the VB issue.
 During that time, customers were left with two options – don’t run VB apps or don’t install BlueKeep-related updates and be susceptible to viruses.

-At the same time, the US National Security Agency and Microsoft itself stated that virus attacks using BlueKeep could be similar in scale to EternalBlue-attack such as the notorious WannaCrypt.
+The US National Security Agency and Microsoft stated that virus attacks using BlueKeep could be similar in scale to EternalBlue-attack such as the notorious WannaCrypt.
 That “worm” encrypted the whole hard drive and demanded a ransom in bitcoins.
 No wonder it got a nickname from frustrated victims as WannaCry.

 — Rob Joyce (@RGB_Lights) June 4, 2019

 A closer look at Microsoft’s pledge to support VB core reveals that they never promised to uphold everything.Users might experience strange behaviors of applications, cryptic error messages, and crashes resulting in data loss.
 The core VB might work, but third-party components written in VB6, such as OCX/ActiveX controls, might stop working.